128technology/docs/docs/intro_downloading_iso.md

 - 128T-4.5.6-1.el7.OTP.v1.x86_64.iso
 - 128T-5.0.0-1.el7.OTP.v2.x86_64.iso

-The 128T Software package is available for download using either an existing certificate, or a username and token.
+The 128T Software package is available for [easy download from our website](https://software.128technology.com/artifactory/list/generic-128t-legacy-isos-remote/) using the username and token provided to you.
+The username/token simplifies access and does not require the conversion process used for the certificate.
 With the latest release of the 128T Installer, both a certificate or username/token can be used for installation.
 However, to use a username/token for software access, Installer 3.0.0 is required.

-Juniper highly recommends upgrading to 4.5.7, 5.0.1 or 5.1.1.
+Juniper highly recommends upgrading your Conductor to 4.5.7, 5.0.1, or 5.1.1.
 These versions contain updates for using a username/token for software access.
 If a username/token is used and the 128T software is not upgraded, a manual process must be followed each time the username/token is changed.
 See [Manual Token Process](intro_installation_installer.md#manual-token-process) for more information.

 ## Downloading an ISO